Introduction and model history

 Interior, design/styling and technology

-I found the driving position okay, and having standard heated and cooled seats is a real bonus, but I also found that the seat lacked lower back support so I'd personally sacrifice the ventilated seats in favour of adjustable lumbar support.
+I found the driving position OK (though the steering wheel could adjust a bit lower), and having standard heated and cooled seats is a real bonus, but I also found that the seat lacked lower back support so I'd personally sacrifice the ventilated seats in favour of adjustable lumbar support.

-The 14.6-inch central touchscreen dominates the dash and works quickly, too; it's all very Tesla-style in its layout, and while the air-con controls can be fiddly. most other aspects of the system are pretty easy to figure out.
-Naturally, you get Wireless Apple CarPlay and Android Auto come as standard, as do voice control, nav and over-the-air updates.
+Naturally, you get wireless Apple and Android as standard, as well as voice control, nav and over-the-air updates.
 You even get a whale, which leaps out of the ocean and across your infotainment when you start the car.
-Which is just what you always wanted, isn't it?!
+Which is just what you always wanted, isn't it?

 Motors, performance and handling